LucieCastella2/ADA-Data-Story/index.md

 ## Data approach

-To perform the present work we considered "male" as biological and transgender males, and "female" as biological and transgender females, and the other possibles gender  were considere as "other" gender.
+To perform the present work we considered "male" as biological and transgender males, and "female" as biological and transgender females, and the other possibles gender  were considered as "other" gender.

 ## A first glance to the data